6-APB: Society and culture

+Legal status

 Canada

 In 1999, amphetamines were changed from Schedule III to Schedule I as a result of the Safe Streets Act.
 Some have speculated that 6-APB's structure qualifies it as a Schedule I drug as an analog of MDA.

 In 2014, a study funded by the Canadian Institutes of Health Research noted that 6-APB "may or may not be legal in Canada depending on how one interprets the current Act" and that it could be purchased for academic purposes without an exemption from Health Canada.
 The study also noted how, unlike the MDMA it often serves as a replacement for in countries like the US, 6-APB's benzofuran structure does not make it a direct analogue of amphetamine despite similarities in effects.